2025-2026

 Homework Estimate: 3-4 hours weekly

-The Science of Nutrition + Wellness will dive in depth into a biblical based study of how we are called to steward our bodies.
+Class Description: The Science of Nutrition + Wellness will dive in depth into a biblical based study of how we are called to steward our bodies.
 This course will offer education in physical, nutritional, emotional, social, mental, and spiritual concepts.
 We will have many labs containing cooking, tracking, and more, as well as hopeful field trips to places where our food comes from to approaching the gym.
 Counting as a full 1 credit in science and a half credit in health.

-Teacher: Angie Cox, angiecox07@aol.com
+Teacher: Angie Cox

-Requirements: “Exploring World Geography” by Notgrass History - the Curriculum Package containing Part 1, Part 2, and The Gazetteer - ISBN-13: 9781609991609, 1 ½ inch 3-Ring Binder, Spiral Notebook, 24 pack Colored Pencils, 2 Sharpened Pencils
+Requirements: “Exploring World History” by Notgrass History - the Curriculum Package containing Part 1, Part 2, and In Their Words ISBN: 1609990641

 World Literature